mekline/MPP-3ET/README.md

-#MPP with an eyetracker!
+# DANGER DANGER DANGER

+As of 7/18/18, the presentation script contains an unknown bug that causes the video presentation to execute at slightly different speeds for the two conditions (!!!!).
+Remove this note when the problem is fixed.

+# MPP-Eyetracker

-Unlike original MPP, MPP-2ET has been refactored so that common code for psychtoolbox and the Tobii are in a shared library with other extensions (like MPP-Concepts!).
+This version of MPP has been refactored so that common code for psychtoolbox and the Tobii are in a shared library with other extensions (like MPP-Concepts!).

 The necessary libraries (to put in the RESOURCEFOLDER path) are at: